 Are DraftKings and FanDuel legal in West Virginia?

 Yes! both DraftKings and FanDuel are legal and fully operational.
 They are both regulated by the West Virginia lottery meaning that your funds are secure.

 Which West Virginia sports teams can I bet on?

 There are no professional sports teams in West Virginia, but you can bet on any college teams including West Virginia and Marshall.

 How old do I have to be to bet on sports in West Virginia?

 The legal age for any form of gambling in West Virginia is 21 years old.

 What sports can I bet on in West Virginia?

 Bets can be made on all professional sports and all college sports.
-Unlike New Jersey teams, there are no restrictions on betting on West Virginia state teams and venues.
+Unlike New Jersey, there are no restrictions for betting on West Virginia college teams and venues.

 What types of bets can I make in West Virginia?